glennmusa/explore-wasm/src/web-assembly-text/README.md

 ## Building the WebAssembly Binary

-Or, you can use the [WebAssembly Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=dtsvet.vscode-wasm) to generate a binary too.
+`wasmtime` can execute WebAssembly Text, but you can use the [WebAssembly Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=dtsvet.vscode-wasm) to generate a binary too.

 1. Right-click the `wasi_app.wat` text file and select `Save as WebAssembly binary file`: